-- 1. The Act provides that no substantial development shall be undertaken on the shoreline of the state without first obtaining a Substantial Development Permit (SDP). - 2.
-A SDP shall be classified as a Type III permit review under Chapter 20.60.020 TCC. - 3.
-A SDP shall be granted only when the applicant can demonstrate that the proposed development is consistent with the policies and procedures of the Act and this Program, as well as criteria in WAC 173-27-150. - 4.
-The Act provides a limited number of exceptions exemptions to the definition requirement of the substantial development permit.
-Those exceptions exemptions are contained in RCW 90.58.030 and WAC 173-26-040 as in thelisted in the section below, and do not require an SDP.
-Whether or not a development constitutes a substantial development, all development and uses must comply with the requirements contained in the Act and this Program and may require other permits or approvals under this Master Program.
+- 3. A SDP shall be granted only when the applicant can demonstrate that the proposed development is consistent with the policies and procedures of the Act and this Program, as well as criteria in WAC 173-27-150. - 4.
+The Act provides a limited number of exceptions exemptions to the definition-requirement of the substantial development permit.
+Those exceptions exemptions are contained in RCW 90.58.030 and WAC 173-27-040 as listed in the section below, and do not require an SDP.
+Whether or not a development constitutes a substantial development, all developmentand uses must comply with the requirements contained in the Act and this Program and may require other permits or approvals under this Master Program.
 Permits and exemptions may be issued with limitations or conditions to assure consistency with the Act and this Program. - 5.
 All applications for Shoreline Substantial Development Permits or permit revisions shall be submitted to the Department of Ecology upon a final decision by local government pursuant to WAC 173-27-130.
 Final decision by local government shall mean the order of ruling, whether it be an approval or denial, that is established after all local administrative appeals related to the permit have concluded or the opportunity to initiate such appeals have lapsed.